zhangchongjiu/zhangchongjiu.github.io/_pages/pronouncing-my-name.md

 ---

 ### Zhang:
-"Zhang" is my surname, and is pronounced like "J-ah-ng" in English.
+"Zhang" is my surname and is pronounced like "J-ah-ng" in English.
  - The "zh" sounds like the "j" in "job."
  - The "a" sounds like the "a" in "father."
  - The "ng" sounds like the "ng" in "sing."